-Clearly understanding what identifies as churn in your case vitally important to measure and analyse the correct data, and you need to identify it.
+Clearly understanding what identifies as churn in your case is vitally important to measure and analyse the correct data.

 All the examples above are likely to be considered as churn, but they will have different implications and meaning for each business.
 You need to start categorizing churns in relation to your business model to distinguish between different user behaviours.

 Once we identify whether the business model is subjected also to the “other churn”, we want to identify why and what are the causes.
-In the case of Typeform, many of their churned customers were despite churning happy with the solution – they simply solved their problem.
+In the case of Typeform, many of their churned customers were despite churning happy – they simply solved their need by using Typeform.

-Once you identify churned customers, it’s important to ask quantitative (NPS) and also qualitative questions to really understand the motivation behind their actions.
+Once you identify churned customers, it’s important not only to categorize types of churn but also to ask quantitative (NPS) and also qualitative questions to really understand the motivation behind their actions.

 We can then start segmenting users into categories based on the churn timeframe.

 Once we segment users based on retention, we can start looking into important metrics such as:

 - What percentage of your users fall into each category?

 - Is the percentage breakdown of users in each category consistent over time?